If there’s one thing your guests will remember most about your wedding — aside from your dress, of course — it’s the FOOD!

 And even if you don’t have a self-serve wedding dinner, you can still put out dessert stations at the end of the reception.
 An ice cream sundae bar or a table piled high with cheesecake, cookies, and mini pastries sounds delicious!

-Tell your caterer what you’re looking for.
+Tell your caterer what you’re looking for and let them know what your wedding theme will be.
 Most will be more than happy to accommodate and create the wedding buffet of your dreams.

-The more weddings you go to, the more they blend together.
+The more weddings you go to, the more they tend to blend together.